De Beers: Sherman Antitrust Act

-Relocation of indigenous San people in Botswana
+Relocation of Indigenous San people in Botswana

-In Botswana, a long dispute has existed between the interests of the mining company, De Beers, and the San (Bushman) tribe.
+As of 2024, De Beers owns and operates, solely or jointly, five diamond mines in Botswana.
+A long dispute has existed between the interests of De Beers and the San (Bushman) tribe.
 The San have been facing threats of forcible relocation since 1980s, when the diamond resources were discovered.
 A campaign was fought in an attempt to bring an end to what the indigenous rights organisation, Survival International, considers to be a genocide of a tribe that has been living in those lands for tens of thousands of years.
-Several international fashion models, including Iman, Lily Cole and Erin O'Connor, who were previously involved with advertising for the companies' diamonds, supported the campaign.
-De Beers sold its mine in Botswana to Gem Diamonds in 2007.
+Several international fashion models, including Iman, Lily Cole and Erin O'Connor, who were previously involved with advertising for the company's diamonds, supported the campaign.
+De Beers sold one mine in Botswana to Gem Diamonds in 2007.

 Industrial diamonds

 In 2004, De Beers pled guilty and paid a US$10 million fine to the United States Department of Justice to settle a 1994 charge that De Beers had colluded with General Electric to fix the price of industrial diamonds.
-In 2008, De Beers agreed to pay US$295 million class-action settlement after accusations of price fixing.
-The company appealed the decision but ended up paying the settlement in 2013.
+In 2008, De Beers agreed to pay a US$295 million class-action settlement after accusations of price fixing.
+The company appealed against the decision but ended up paying the settlement in 2013.